A ‘search engine organic listing’ refers to the natural or unpaid listing of a website on a search result page.

 - Links to and from external, relevant websites.

-Results also depend on how big your competitive market is.
+SEO results also depend on how big your competitive market is.
 Discover and target your audience.